Graduate Certificate in the Internet of Things

 Finally, while this is a bespoke award, it does provide a foundation for an MEng qualification, and self-funded (ie not supported by Springboard) routes to completing an MEng are available.
 Please contact the programme chair, Conor McArdle for further details.

-The course runs over two semesters, Oct to Jan and Feb to May, with a very flexible mode of delivery.
+The course runs over two semesters, Sep to Dec and Jan to May, with a very flexible mode of delivery.
 It is possible to take all of the modules on the programme online.
-Normally, you will have to attend campus for your exams which will take place in January 2020 and May 2020; however, with COVID restrictions, the January exams will be taken online, while the May exams may take place on line or on campus, depending on restrictions in place at that time.
-In the event that participants do not complete all requirements of the programme at the end of semester 2, it is possible to resit exams in August 2021.
+Normally, you will have to attend campus for your exams which will take place in December 2021 and May 2022; however, with COVID restrictions, the December exams may be taken online, while the May exams may take place on line or on campus, depending on restrictions in place at that time.
+In the event that participants do not complete all requirements of the programme at the end of semester 2, it is possible to resit exams in August 2022.

 Online, the student location can be anywhere in Ireland.

 A Welcome Day will be held at the start of the academic year where students meet with lecturers, tutors, and other learners.
-This will be on line in 2020.
+This may be on line in 2021 depending on restrictions due to COVID.
 Students receive comprehensive multimedia instructional resources, access to DCU’s online library resources, videos and banks of self-test questions.
 Lecturers are subject matter experts who provide academic support online and face-to-face.

 Students have access to the full range of supports provided by DCU including access to Student Advisors, Careers Advisors, Counselling Service and Personal Development as well as a dedicated careers adviser for Springboard supported students.
 All of these services are available online

 School of Electronic Engineering

 Dublin City University